2mol/juricho.me/content/posts/puzzle-generator.md

 ## Extract the SVG {#save}

 One important thing I almost forgot!
 You've now generated some fantastic SVG code, but how do you get it out?
-I really had no more time to export the DOM string, so I just did it the dumb way: copy-paste the SVG code from the site's source code:
+I really had no more time to display the DOM string, so I just did it the simplest way possible: copy-paste the generated SVG from the site's source code:

 <img srcset="/img/puzzle-inspect.png 1x, /img/puzzle-inspect.png 2x" src="/img/puzzle-inspect.png"/>